 Religious Studies Writing Guide

-- George Mason University offers a set of guidelines for use by undergraduates in Religious Studies courses.
-The site includes a link to instructor advice for those writing within this discipline.
+- Harvard University offers a set of guidelines for use by undergraduates in Religious Studies courses.

 Adding Emphasis in Business Writing

 - The OWL at Purdue offers specific information about writing in business courses.
 The site offers advice to help students produce more effective business communications by using strategies that add emphasis within a document.

 - The OWL at Purdue offers an online guide to memo writing with specific attention paid to audience and purpose, structure, and format.
 It also provides a sample memo.

 - This site provides the step-by-step process of producing a press release.
 While not an academic site, it presents the information in a manner that would be beneficial to students engaged in such an assignment.

 - This site offers suggestions to make press releases more effective.
 It does not provide a step-by-step account of the writing process for press releases; instead, it provides tips on improving existing writing.

 Do you have a useful link to share about writing in your discipline?

 Send it to us at email@example.com.